Last updated: March 28, 2026

 Key takeaway: An attractive face without engagement speed and selectivity gets you less visibility than an average-looking guy who replies within 30 minutes and swipes intentionally.

-The 5 Real Reasons You're Getting Zero Bumble Matches
+The 4 Main Reasons You're Getting Zero Bumble Matches

 Reason #1: Your Photos Scream "Hookup" Not "Relationship"